Whole day guided tour at Melliodora

 - Please park in our driveway to avoid inconvenience to neighbours.

 - Books and other publications are available for sale on tour days at discount prices.
-You might like to look at the Publications page of our website in advance of your visit to see more information about some of the publications that will be available for sale on the day.
+You might like to look at the Publications page of our website to see more information about some of the publications that will be available for sale on the day.